Alabama's Natural Bridge

 |

 Such a beautiful hike and so worth the drive to get there!
 If all you want to see is the natural bridge, you can easily view it only steps away from the parking lot.
-If you have a little more time and energy, the path that continues past the arch is very well worth it as well!
+If you have a little more time and energy, the path that continues past the arch is very well worth it as well, and only about 2 miles!

 No comments: